+A 0-100 chart (or 1-100 chart) isn’t just for counting.
+It can be used for a surprising range of math.
 There are lots of activities you can do with a 100 chart – and many people offering 100-chart printables.
 If you’re looking for a free 0-100 chart, make sure that you use one where the numbers are right-aligned, so that the ‘ones’ are aligned between 8 and 18, for instance.
 Also, make sure to use a top-down chart (smallest number on top), not a bottom-up chart (smallest number on the bottom).
-One small study with kindergarten and first-grade students found that the top-down chart was more effective for children learning place value and finding the solution for subtraction problems than the bottom-up chart.3
+One small study with kindergarten and first-grade students found that the top-down chart was more effective for children learning place value and finding the solution for subtraction problems than the bottom-up chart1.

-You can download a free chart like that here:
+You can download a free chart here: 0-100 Chart

 Once you have your chart, here are several activities to try.